-In the case of a building condition inspection The building engineer Onesta Building Board:
+In the case of a building condition inspection The building engineer Onnesta Consulting Building:

 - Performs a visual inspection that consists of checking all visible components of the building.

-- Determine what is the current status of these components and prepare a certificate of building status.
+- Determine what is the current status of these components and prepare a building condition certificate.

 In his report, the engineer issues his recommendations for the necessary correction, maintenance or replacement work.
 This is to prevent premature deterioration of the elements.
 In general, the rapport inspection building status must contain the following:

 - A description of the components and equipment of the property;

 - A list of deficiencies identified in these components and equipment;

 - The consultant's advice on the cause of each problem and his recommendations for action;

 - A method that prioritizes the work to be done and advises persons in authority of deficiencies that may threaten the safety of the public.

 The building inspector then estimates the cost of major repairs or component replacement.
 Finally, he produces the report of the provident fund.